nickst97/nickst97/README.md

 <br/>

-🚀 My main project:
+🚀 Current project:

-- [Geolocating News](https://nickst97.github.io/GeolocatingNews/) - A web application that visualizes the latest news in the map of Greece
+- [Geolocating News](https://geolocating.news/) - A web application that visualizes the latest news in the map of Greece
+- [Tichu Card Tracker](https://github.com/nickst97/Tichu_Card_Tracker) - A Chrome extension that tracks the remaining cards for the online card game *Tichu*

 <br/>